0xSpaceShard/starknet-devnet/page/docs/guide/blocks.md

 ### Create a block on demand

-To create a block on demand with many transactions we can use `--blocks-on-demand` mode and a `POST` request to `/create_block_on_demand` which will include all mempool transactions in new block:
+To create a block on demand with many transactions we can use `--blocks-on-demand` mode and a `POST` request to `/create_block_on_demand` which will include all mempool transactions in new block.
+The genesis block will be added normally.

 ```
 POST /create_block_on_demand